 5. Clean Behind the Refrigerator

-Pull the refrigerator out far enough that you can get completely behind it, all the way around it, and underneath where it typically sits.
+Pull the refrigerator out far enough that you can get completely behind it, all the way around it, and underneath where it typically sits, if possible.

 If your drip pan is accessible from the back, you would remove, empty, and clean it now.